ayushghimiresharma95/Information_security/h7_dark_web.md

 ## a) Intalling the Tor browser
 1. Downloading the TOR Browser
   Go to the official TOR Project website.
 Avoid downloading the browser from unofficial sources to prevent security risks.

 2. Extract the TOR Browser Files
   Extract the downloaded file using the following command:

     tar -xf tor-browser-linux64-*.tar.xz

 3. Run the TOR Browser
-Navigate into the extracted TOR Browser directory: cd tor-browser_en-US/
+  Navigate into the extracted TOR Browser directory:
+    cd tor-browser_en-US/

   Run the TOR Browser using the following command:
     ./start-tor-browser.desktop

 4. Connect to the TOR Network
   When the TOR Browser starts, you'll see a window asking if you want to Connect to the TOR network or configure network settings.
 Click Connect to start browsing the TOR network.

+5. Accessing .onion Websites
+  Once connected, you can visit .onion websites by typing the address in the TOR Browser’s URL bar.